Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Klein--Gordon theory in special geometries

 where $\tilde{x}\defeq(x_2,x_3)$, $\tilde{k}\defeq(k_2,k_3)$, $k_1\defeq \sqrt{|E^2-\tilde{k}^2-m^2|}$ and

 In contrast to the case of spacelike hypersurfaces the solutions now fall into two classes, depending on whether $E^2$ is larger or smaller than $\tilde{k}^2+m^2$.
 That is, they can be distinguished by whether the ``missing'' momentum-squared in the $x_1$-direction, $E^2-\tilde{k}^2-m^2$, is positive or negative.
-In the first case we obtain the usual plane waves that yield well behaved global solutions of the form (\ref{eq:kgsolg}).
+In the f\/irst case we obtain the usual plane waves that yield well behaved global solutions of the form~(\ref{eq:kgsolg}).
 But there are additional solutions corresponding to the second case that are well behaved near the hypersurface, but not globally.
 These are \emph{evanescent waves} that behave exponentially in the $x_1$-direction.
-In \cite{Oe:timelike,Oe:KGtl} these were termed (somewhat unfortunately as it turned out) ``unphysical solutions'' and excluded from the quantization.
-This exclusion is consistent in a free theory since different frequencies decouple there.
-However, these solutions are perfectly legitimate (and may indeed be needed) in the description of local physics.
-It turns out that in the present quantization scheme there is no obstacle to including them.
+In~\cite{Oe:KGtl, Oe:timelike} these were termed (somewhat unfortunately as it turned out) ``unphysical solutions'' and excluded from the quantization.
+This exclusion is consistent in a free theory since dif\/ferent frequencies decouple there.
+However, these solutions are perfectly legitimate in the description of local physics.
+For example, a source outside of the modeled spacetime region will generically generate evanescent waves inside the region (where the theory is source-free by assumption) in addition to propagating ones.
+In electromagnetism, evanescent waves occur in the near f\/ield of a source.

-The (negative of the) symplectic structure (\ref{eq:sympl}) on the space of solutions $L_{x_1}$ associated to the hyperplane at $x_1$ (as in \cite{Oe:timelike,Oe:KGtl} with orientation as a boundary of a region with lager values of $x_1$) is,\footnote{See footnote~\ref{fn:nsym}.}
+The (negative of the) symplectic structure (\ref{eq:sympl}) on the space of solutions $L_{x_1}$ associated to the hyperplane at $x_1$ (as in \cite{Oe:KGtl, Oe:timelike} with orientation as a boundary of a region with larger values of $x_1$) is\footnote{See footnote~\ref{fn:nsym}.}

-A compatible complex structure is,
+A compatible complex structure is

 As in the spacelike case this is automatically compatible with evolution in the sense of (\ref{eq:jevol}), now of course in the spatial $x_1$-direction.
 Thus ``evolution'' in this direction is unitary in the quantum theory, by Proposition~\ref{prop:evol}.